Will there be a Messiah season 2 on Netflix? When will it be released? What happened in season 1?

-Of the spate of Netflix authentic collection which have made their strategy to the platform just lately, few can declare to boast a premise as intriguing as Messiah, wherein a CIA officer performed by Michelle Monaghan investigates a modern-day Christ-like determine – aiming to decipher if he’s credible or a con-man.
+Of the spate of Netflix authentic collection which have made their approach to the platform not too long ago, few can declare to boast a premise as intriguing as Messiah, during which a CIA officer performed by Michelle Monaghan investigates a modern-day Christ-like determine – aiming to decipher if he’s credible or a con-man.

-In the event you’re a type of to have been taken in by that tantalising premise and have already binged the opening season, you is perhaps questioning if and when you’ll be able to anticipate to see extra.
-Right here’s all the pieces we all know up to now…
+If you happen to’re a type of to have been taken in by that tantalising premise and have already binged the opening season, you is perhaps questioning if and when you’ll be able to count on to see extra.
+Right here’s all the pieces we all know to this point…

 When is Messiah season 2 on Netflix?

-As issues stand, now we have no affirmation on whether or not a second season can be ordered by Netflix.
-However this isn’t essentially trigger to worry – it’s widespread apply for the streaming service to attend round a month after debut to announce renewals, so anticipate extra information in the direction of the beginning of February.
+As issues stand, we have now no affirmation on whether or not a second season can be ordered by Netflix.
+However this isn’t essentially trigger to stress – it’s frequent follow for the streaming service to attend round a month after debut to announce renewals, so count on extra information in direction of the beginning of February.

-If a second season was to be confirmed, then primarily based on the manufacturing schedule for season one, it might be more likely to air sooner or later in 2021 – maybe a summer season or autumn date.
-In fact, ought to any extra conclusive data come our approach, we’ll submit it proper right here.
+If a second season was to be confirmed, then based mostly on the manufacturing schedule for season one, it could be more likely to air sooner or later in 2021 – maybe a summer season or autumn date.
+After all, ought to any extra conclusive data come our means, we’ll publish it proper right here.

 What occurred in Messiah season 1?